 Rob Reiner clearly made a special connection with Stephen King in the making of Stand By Me, and Misery is his second perfect adaptation of the writer’s work – even with the significant alterations that it makes to the source material.
-It’s a masterclass in big screen tension, the camerawork ever heightening the claustrophobia experienced by wheelchair-bound writer Paul Sheldon (James Caan) while trapped in Annie Wilkes’ house, and a stunning work analyzing the ever-fraught relationship between artist and audience.
+It’s a masterclass in big screen tension, the camerawork ever heightening the claustrophobia experienced by wheelchair-bound writer Paul Sheldon (James Caan) while trapped in Annie Wilkes’ house, and it's a stunning work analyzing the ever-fraught relationship between an artist and their audience.

-1. The Shining
+1. The Shining (1980)

 Ranking Stanley Kubrick’s The Shining as the greatest Stephen King movie is understandably a somewhat controversial stance to make.
-The author has never been shy about his disappointment in the way that the 1980 adaptation handled his third novel, and when you put the two works side-by-side it’s hard to argue against any of the points he makes.
+The author has never been shy about his disappointment in the way that the 1980 adaptation handled his third novel, and when you put the two works side-by-side, it’s hard to argue against any of the points he makes.
 While sharing the same DNA, Kubrick’s take is noticeably a different beast than the King book – but it’s also one of the best films of all time, and that counts for quite a lot.

 Where does one even start lauding the unique accomplishments of The Shining?
 The genius tracking shots through the halls of the Overlook Hotel?
 The palpitation-inducing performance by Jack Nicholson as ever-madder Jack Torrance?
 The genius production design overflowing with eye-popping and memorable patterns and shapes?
 The haunting score by Wendy Carlos?
 All of it coalesces as a journey of psychological horror that only gets more intense and majestic with every rewatch, and every minute in its runtime is perfection.